-The fingerprint scanner has become staple with smartphones.
+The fingerprint scanner has become a staple with smartphones.
 It is a great security feature in addition to looking and feeling cool.
 Putting up an in-display fingerprint scanner in Google Pixel Watch isn’t a farfetched idea.

 At present, leading smartwatches, notably Wear OS devices and Apple Watch, comes with PIN-support for security.
 Fingerprint scanning isn’t only a more secure feature than the aforementioned but also one that looks classy.

-Fitting an in-screen fingerprint scanner, moreover, will equip Pixel Watch with highly-secure biometric technology without damaging the visual appeal of the same.
+Fitting an in-screen fingerprint scanner, moreover, will equip Pixel Watch with highly secure biometric technology without damaging the visual appeal of the same.

 If the Google Pixel Watch comes with NFC support (discussed ahead), then having a fingerprint scanner makes just much more sense.
 However, everything has a price to be paid.